JustenBass/vinyls-brooklyn/README.md

 📀 What is Brooklyn Vinyls?

 Brooklyn Vinyls is a vinyl store located in the heart of Bushwick, NY.
 We opened our doors Febuary 2020 in times of uncertainty.
 When the lock down was put in order we knew we had to think quickly and and create an online application to keep us up and running.
 After endless post on instagram, twitter, and other social platforms for our application, word about Brooklyn Vinyls got around.
 This helped us gain new customers that invested money in our vinyls through our application.
 Because of their love and support of music, we still stand tall and our doors now remain open.
 We strongly believe music is an essential tool to help people get through the good times and bad times.
-We are very gratful we can provide such a tool to all the music lovers that support us.
+We are very grateful we can provide such a tool to all the music lovers that support us.

 📀 What is the goal of Brooklyn Vinyls?